holochain-open-dev/holochain-client-csharp/README.md

         }
 ````

+**NOTE:** This uses the same `ZomeFunctionCallBackEventArgs` as the [OnZomeFunctionCallBack](#OnZomeFunctionCallBack) event so please check there for the list of parameters returned by this event.

 #### OnDeleted

 Fired after the [Delete](#Delete) method has finished deleting the Holochain entry and has received a response from the Holochain Conductor.
 This calls the [CallZomeFunction](#CallZomeFunction) on the HoloNET client passing in the zome function name specefied in the constructor param `zomeDeleteEntryFunction` or property `ZomeDeleteEntryFunction`.
 It then updates the HoloNET Entry Data Object with the response received from the Holochain Conductor.